paantunes/paantunes.github.io/roles.markdown

 2013–2015: Conveyor of the Behavior and IT Area of Strategic Distinctiveness.
 SIM/VUW

-2013: Proponent of the re-structure of the IS Undergraduate Program (which started in 2015).
+2013: Co-proponent of the re-structure of the IS Undergraduate Program (which started in 2015).
 SIM/VUW

 2011–2012: Director of LASIGE.
 FCUL